rroy233/StickerDownloader/README_en.md

     1. Compile it yourself

        ```shell
-       cd tg-stickers-dl/
+       cd StickerDownloader/
        # Go version：Go 1.19+
        go build
        ```
     2. Download from release
-       download from [releases](https://github.com/rroy233/tg-stickers-dl/releases), rename executable to `tg-stickers-dl`, and then put it into project root folder.
+       download from [releases](https://github.com/rroy233/StickerDownloader/releases), rename executable to `StickerDownloader`, and then put it into project root folder.

 #### Create Bot